Juicy orange and peppery arugula filled this quinoa avocado salad with so much flavor and texture. Perfect as a side dish or a filling lunch.

 - Add halved and cooked brussel sprouts to the salad.

-- A sprinkle of dried cranberries would add a delicious tartiness to this dish.
+- A sprinkle of dried cranberries would add a delicious tartness to this dish.

-If preparing the salad ahead, then I recommend you to add the avocado just when serving so it does not brown.
+Yes, you can.
+If preparing the salad ahead, then I recommend to add the avocado just when serving (avocado can turn brown when it contact with ambient air)

 This salad is best when eaten fresh, but you can store the leftovers in the fridge for up to 2 days.